lorniu/go-translate/README.md

        ;;(gts-posframe-pin-render :position (cons 1200 20))
        ;;(gts-posframe-pin-render :width 80 :height 25 :position (cons 1000 20) :forecolor "#ffffff" :backcolor "#111111")
        ;;(gts-kill-ring-render)

+       :splitter ; optional, used to split text into several parts, and the translation result will be a list.

+       (gts-paragraph-splitter)
        ))
 ```

-Slots `picker/engines/render` can be a function or lambda, it allows the dynamic initialization of slots while translating.
+Slots `picker/engines/render/splitter` can be a function or lambda, it allows the dynamic initialization of slots while translating.
 For example, set a separate translation behavior for pdf-tools:
 ```
 (setq gts-default-translator